 Eric Chan

-Before joining Adobe, I was a visiting scientist at Mitsubishi Electric Research Laboratories, where I worked with Ron Perry on the Saffron Type System.
+Before joining Adobe, I was a Visiting Scientist at Mitsubishi Electric Research Laboratories, where I worked with Ron Perry on the Saffron Type System.
 Saffron has been licensed to Adobe and is shipping in several Flash-based products, including the Flash Player.
 If you've ever visited a web site that uses Flash, chances are you've seen Saffron in action!

 In Spring 2007, I co-taught CSCI E-234 Introduction to Computer Graphics and GPU Programming with Hanspeter Pfister at the Harvard Extension School.
 I also helped teach this course in Fall 2005.
 It's part of the Extension School's Distance Education program; we had students from all over North America taking the class.